itzzhashtag/Project-Jarvis-1.0/README.md

 ---

-## 🪪 License

-Licensed under the **MIT License**.
-See the `LICENSE` file for more information.
+> *Project Jarvis 1.0 is the first step into the future of voice-controlled desktop automation.*

 ---

-> *Project Jarvis 1.0 is your first step into the future of voice-controlled desktop automation.*
+## 📜 License

+This project is for **personal/home use only**.
+For any collaboration, replication, or commercial adaptation, contact the author.

+---

+## ❤️ Acknowledgements

+This is a solo passion project, built with countless nights of tinkering, testing, and debugging.
+If you find it useful or inspiring, feel free to ⭐ the repository or connect with me on social media!

+---

+> _“If the mind can create, the hands can translate.”_ – Hashtag

+---